Who we are

 The Good Life reaches “at-risk” youth between the ages of 13-24.
-Our youth come from all walk of life.
+Our youth come from all walks of life.
 Predominantly, we serve low-income, marginalized youth of all races, ethnicities and backgrounds.
-Due to the concentration of poverty amongst African American and Latino populations in Syracuse, our youth tend to fall under those classifications.
+Due to Syracuse having the highest concentration of poverty in the nation, we find that our youth tend to fall under those classifications.

-We serve youth in the Syracuse City School District and beyond.
+We also serve youth in the Syracuse City School District and beyond.
+Our facility programming engages youth from NYC to Buffalo NY and in between.
 Some of our youth may be or may have been system involved.
 Others will not be.
 The beauty is that you will never be able to tell the difference because the only thing separating them is… a mistake.
-And well all make those.
+And we all make those.

 IT TAKES A VILLAGE: COLLABORATION NOT COMPETITION